wieden-kennedy/autoscalebot/README.md

 --------
 To allow for tuning to your app's particular needs, autoscale provides backends for load measurement, decision-making, and notification.
 You can also write your own backend, by subclassing the base class of any of them.
 Pull requests for additional backends are also welcome!

-There are four backends:  Measure, Interpret, Decide, Scale, and Notify.
+There are four backends:  Measure, Decide, Scale, and Notify.
 Here's what they do:

 * Measure: finds out how loaded your app is.
 * Decide: decides whether to scale up, down, or stay steady based on recent measurements